rijn/Zepto.SliderLock.js/README.md

 ### reset

-Reset the slider lock will make the bar go back and ignore drag event until next touch.
+Reset the slider lock will make the bar locked and ignore drag event until next touch.

 ```
 sliderlock.reset();